How to sponsor a refugee to Canada – the BVOR (Blended Visa Office-Referred) program

 Refugees resettled under the BVOR program receive income support from the Government of Canada through the Resettlement Assistance Program (RAP) for 6 months after their arrival (during months 2-7).
 Private sponsors offer another 6 months of financial support (during month 1 and months 8-12) and cover the initial startup costs.

-Refugee populations in the BVOR program include (but are not limited to):
+Some previous refugee populations in the BVOR program include (but are not limited to):

-- Syrians, Iraqis, Iranians
+- Syrians, Iraqis, Iranians, Afghans

 - Congolese, Ethiopians, Eritreans